leticiaVega/18-01-19-python-novice-gapminder/_episodes/01-run-quit.md

 ## Quitting python.

-*   To leave the interactive shell and go back to the console (the system shell), press Ctrl-Z on Windows, or Ctrl-D on OS X or Linux.
-Alternatively, you could also run the python command exit()!
+*   To leave the interactive shell and go back to the console (the system shell), press `Ctrl-Z` on Windows, or `Ctrl-D` on OS X or Linux.
+Alternatively, you could also run the python command `exit()`.

     ~~~
     >>> exit()